 Research and statistics: In 2020 observers of the Atlantic branch of VNIRO (AtlantNIRO) collected biological and fishery materials on tuna species onboard trawl vessels in the Eastern-Central Atlantic (area BIL94B according to the ICCAT classification).
 Fish length and weight were measured, fish sex, gonads maturity stages and stomach fullness degree were determined.
-Species of the group "Small Tunas" occurred in trawls as a bycatch from one individual specimen or up to a few tons.
-Material on frigate tuna, bullet tuna, Atlantic black skipjack, oceanic skipjack and Atlantic bonito in the amount of 4786 specimens was collected for weight measurements and 1137 - for biological analyses.
+Species of the small tunas group occurred in trawls as bycatch from one individual specimen or up to a few tons.
+Material on frigate tuna, bullet tuna, Atlantic black skipjack, oceanic skipjack and Atlantic bonito in the amount of 4786 specimens was collected for weight measurements and 1137 for biological analyses.

-Implementation of the ICCAT conservation and management measures: In course of the trawl fishery in the areas where tuna and tuna-like species occurred in the catches as a bycatch, the ICCAT requirements and recommendations concerning compliance with restriction on tuna fishery and a ban on fishery of quoted species were applied.
+Implementation of the ICCAT conservation and management measures: In the course of the trawl fishery in the areas where tuna and tuna-like species occurred in the catches as bycatch, the ICCAT requirements and recommendations on compliance with restrictions for the tuna fishery and a ban on fishing for quota species were applied.